balanced-dev/yuzu-docs/docs/_quickstart.md

 # Getting Started

 The quickest way to get Yuzu up and running is to run our quick-start setup.
 We will make assumptions about the install that you can tweak to your own preferences as you gain confidence.
-As we'll see later on Yuzu is made up of many modules that can be swapped out or removed completely.
+As we'll see later on, Yuzu is made up of many modules that can be swapped out or removed completely.
 This quickstart installs all the standard and automation modules, especially in the Umbraco implementation.

 ---